List of all-time NHL standings

-The following is a list of the all-time records for each of the 32 active National Hockey League (NHL) teams, beginning with the first NHL season (1917–18), with regular season stats accurate as of the end of all games on October 13, 2021, and playoff stats accurate as of the end of the 2020–21 NHL season and 2021 Stanley Cup playoffs.
+The following is a list of the all-time records for each of the 32 active National Hockey League (NHL) teams, beginning with the first NHL season (1917–18), with regular season stats accurate as of the end the 2024–25 season, and playoff stats accurate as of the end of the 2025 Stanley Cup playoffs.
 Teams are sorted by the overall percentage of points accumulated out of points available (two times the number of games played) throughout NHL history.